Small Business Innovation Research FAQs

 What are the different phases of the SBIR and STTR programs, and which should I apply to?

-The SBIR and STTR program is divided into several phases along the continuum to commercialization.
+The SBIR and STTR programs are divided into several phases along the continuum to commercialization.
 These phases are not to be confused with the phases in clinical trials.

 Phase II funding supports additional R&D of prototypes.
 Phase II projects can also accommodate simple between-group comparisons to demonstrate hypothesized features/benefits of the prototype.
 The activity codes for Phase II are R44 for SBIR and R42 for STTR.
 Phase II funding is generally 2 years and offers awards up to $2 million or up to $2.5 million for AD/ADRD research.
 Applicants must supply a commercialization plan in their submission.